What Are Hemorrhoids Meaning in Urdu?

-Anemia is a condition in which you don’t have enough healthy red blood cells to bring oxygen to your cells and is causing chronic blood loss from hemorrhoids.
+Anemia is a condition in which you don’t have enough healthy red blood cells to bring oxygen to your cells, causing chronic blood loss from hemorrhoids.

 If an internal hemorrhoid’s blood supply is cut off, hemorrhoids can become “strangulated,” causing excruciating pain.

 A clot may develop in hemorrhoids on rare occasions.
-While it is not toxic, it can be excruciating and lanced and drained on occasion.
+While it is not toxic, it can be excruciating and lanced and drained occasionally.

 Keeping the stools moist and easy to move is the safest way to avoid hemorrhoids.
-Follow these guidelines to avoid hemorrhoids and alleviate their symptoms:
+Follow these guidelines to prevent hemorrhoids and alleviate their symptoms: